“I see a need, I meet a need:” USM Sophomore Starts Important Conversations in Oxford, Miss. with Establishment of Community Forum

 Klaria Holmes is using her newfound activist voice to get her hometown talking.

-A freshman psychology major and Honors College student at The University of Southern Mississippi (USM), Holmes is founder of “Conversations for Change – Oxford, Mississippi,” an online forum in which local residents come together in open dialogue with public officials to achieve positive action on community concerns.
+A sophomore psychology major and Honors College student at The University of Southern Mississippi (USM), Holmes is founder of “Conversations for Change – Oxford, Mississippi,” an online forum in which local residents come together in open dialogue with public officials to achieve positive action on community concerns.